ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester-cli/README.md

   "Accept Survey":
     - say: hi
     - waitForReplyContaining: Can we ask you some questions about your experience today?
-    - say: Yes
+    - say: 'Yes'
     - waitForReplyMatching: Thank you!
 Now for the next question[\.]+ "Decline Survey":
     - say: hi
     - waitForReplyContaining: Can we ask you some questions about your experience today?
-    - say: No
+    - say: 'No'
     - waitForReplyContaining: Maybe next time.
 Goodbye "Provide Incorrect Answer to Survey Question":
     - say: hi
     - waitForReplyContaining: Can we ask you some questions about your experience today?
-    - say: Not sure
+    - say: Example
-    - waitForReplyContaining: Sorry I didn't understand you.
-Please answer with either 'yes' or 'no'
-    - waitForReplyContaining: Can we ask you some questions about your experience today?
+    - waitForReplyContaining: Sorry.
+Please input "Yes" or "No".
+Do you want to proceed?
 ```

 ## How it works